mattvenn/coworking-sign/README.md

 Which will install my alphasign fork from github as pull request to fix sign setup isn't merged.

+Twitter display requires secrets, copy the template and then edit it:

+    cp messages/not_twitter_secrets.py messages/twitter_secrets.py

 ## Watchdog

 	sudo apt-get install watchdog